-A Divorce Support Group In NJ Facilitated By Professionals
+Our Divorce Support Group In New York & New Jersey Is Facilitated By Professionals

-Facilitated by Rachel Alexander, Esq., and Sharon Buck, LCSW, this peer support group is a confidential place to openly discuss divorce-related problems and receive feedback from others who have dealt with similar situations.
+Facilitated by Rachel Alexander, Esq., CFP (Certified Focusing Professional), this peer support group is a confidential place to openly discuss divorce-related problems and receive feedback from Ms. Alexander, guest professionals in law and related fields, and other group participants who have dealt with similar situations.

-Although divorce is not uncommon, it can still be an alienating and isolating experience.
-Antidotal to a sense of aloneness is coming together in a group; that’s one of the reasons we believed a divorce support group in NJ was necessary.
-Marriage is still associated with social structure and status, financial benefit, and belonging.
+Although divorce is no longer uncommon, it is still often an alienating and isolating experience.
+Marriage continues to be associated with social structure and status, financial security, and belonging.
 Even when a marriage is ending for good reason, divorce is often disconcerting and disorienting.
-The loss of not only the marital relationship, but all that surrounds and is identified with it, can profoundly affect divorcing individuals.
+The loss of not only the marital relationship, but all that surrounds it and is defined by it, can be profoundly unsettling.

-You Can Get Support In This Unique Divorce Support Group In NJ That Family Members Often Can’t Provide
+You Can Get Support In This Unique Divorce Support Group That Family Members Often Can’t Provide

-While some people are blessed with supportive family and friends, many find that they are remarkably alone when it comes to their divorce.
+While some people are blessed with supportive family and friends, many find that their ordinary support systems fall short when it comes to their divorce.
 Sometimes even a substantial support system feels insufficient when it comes to the overwhelming, ongoing crises presented by divorce.
-Certainly, the more substantial and multitiered your support group, the better.
-However, in order to sufficiently address the emotional issues, having a professional, therapeutic component is often essential.
-A support group offers a therapeutic, helping community – the group itself is a curative component of the healing process.
+Certainly, the more comprehensive and multifaceted your support group, the better.
+However, in order to sufficiently address divorce-related issues, and the complex emotional, even traumatic life event, most require the addition of a professional, therapeutic component to their support system .
+A support group offers a therapeutic, helping community – the group itself offers one curative component of the healing process.

-Sharing concerns, feelings and experiences in a confidential, open, non-judgmental environment can be productive—it can help you alleviate isolation and increase hope and perspective.
+Sharing concerns, feelings and experiences in a confidential, open, non-judgmental environment can be productive—it can help you alleviate isolation and increase perspective and hope.

-How This Particular Divorce Support Group In NJ Works
+How Our Divorce Support Group In NY & NJ Works

 Our solution-focused group emphasizes problem solving and compassion towards oneself and one another.
 The floor is open to relevant topics that are causing distress or concern to participants.